RE·MEDI - Overview

 The Doctor Shopper displays the prices, qualifications, and performance measures of doctors who administer the specific treatments needed by the patient.
 One feature of The Doctor Shopper is the handy Value Chart that plots several doctors according to their prices and the outcomes of their patients.
 (Unbiased and risk-adjusted outcomes information is generated by means of a patented process exclusive to the RE·MEDI system.)

-Providers also can do a number of things that will cause them to move away from the Edge, thereby making themselves less competitive.
+Providers also can do a number of things that will cause them to move away from the Boundary, thereby making themselves less competitive.
 Among these are performing unnecessary treatments, acquiring new medical equipment that is not cost-effective, and shifting other people's costs onto RE·MEDI patients.
 Providers who wish to remain competitive under the RE·MEDI system will have to avoid these wasteful and costly actions.

 Moreover, because it is virtually always in every provider’s financial self-interest to produce, for any given cost, the best possible outcome value for every patient, there is simply no longer a need for external utilization review.
 (Utilization review is a costly activity of insurance companies and other payers who, for example, police doctors and hospitals to ensure that they do not order unnecessary tests, do not perform unnecessary or inappropriate procedures, and do not keep patients in the hospital too long.)

 For the same reason, any regulation whose primary purpose is to moderate prices or improve quality is redundant—at best.
 More than likely, a one-size-fits-all regulation will produce many instances of poorer outcomes, and few instances of improved outcomes, as compared with a doctor who best serves his own financial interest by serving the best interest of his patient.